looking for buy & hold rentals

 1) Folks who have pretty well-paid jobs.
 Let’s face it, the reason you came here instead of googling W-2 work ideas on you free time is saying something.
-You are not the guy googling “How can I increase my leadership qualities to manage diverse employees with different backgrounds” or “How to talk my employee to giving me a raise” or “How can I better network at my year end Christmas work party”.
+You are not the guy googling “How can I increase my leadership qualities to manage diverse employees with different backgrounds” or “How to talk my employee to giving me a raise” or “How can I better network at my year-end Christmas work party”.

 3) If you’re a government conspirator who believes the mutual fund and stock market is a big Ponzi scheme, you can join too, just be on your best behavior.

 Whatever category you fall under come on and join the party!
-We all share a vision as being financially free as Uncle Tony (Tony Robbins) defines financial freedom as having the “freedom to do what you want where you want”.
+We all share a vision as being financially free.
+As Uncle Tony (Tony Robbins) defines financial freedom as having the “freedom to do what you want where you want”.
 What is fundamental to achieving that goal is that passive cashflow is the end game.

 I would like to introduce a term called FYM which stands for “F- You Money”.
 Have you ever seen that commercial with the creepy orange number following the man or woman around supposedly representing the amount of money that person needs to acquire to retire?
 It’s sort of like that but under the SimplePassiveCashflow definition of FYM, the “number” is more of a “cashflow number” that sustains your lifestyle and the “F- You” part comes in when that day where you get pissed off at work and be like “F- You, I don’t need to be here”.
 You know at work there is one last samurai-ish 65-year-old co-worker who has 50 years of service (illegally working when he was like 15 years old) with the grumpy attitude who says that he could retire at any time and does not help anyone.
-That guy obviously wasted his life away with traditional wealth-building methods but he is at a point in his life where do does not care, and you can be like that guy (except without all the wrinkles and the fact that people might actually like you).
+That guy obviously wasted his life away with traditional wealth-building methods but he is at a point in his life where does not care, and you can be like that guy (except without all the wrinkles and the fact that people might actually like you).

-Imagine coming in to work because you want to, because you choose to, and actually want to hang out with your co-workers.
+Imagine coming into work because you want to, because you choose to, and actually want to hang out with your co-workers.
 For some, you might just merely tolerate the day job for the stated W-2 income to qualify for bank loans and the fact that you get free coffee and you get to use the toilet for free because every flush is approximately 10 cents worth (trust me I did the math I’m an Industrial Engineer, I took into account the water and lifecycle cost analysis of the crapper and your time to clean the thing).
 In all seriousness, you might like your job, and that’s great for you, the important thing is to do what you want, on your terms because of your financial freedom.

 And while we are on this subject of working with who you want… Never trust a broker (life insurance, agent, lender).
 The reason why is the same reason I try to partner with people who are financially free and don’t need the money.
 They are not about “putting food on the table.”
 And for some reason, they just are more fun to work with.